-Seattle area official outlines potential next steps in coronavirus response, including cancellation of events
+Coronavirus crackdown?
+Seattle-area official outlines possible next steps

 King County has been working to open emergency isolation facilities at a motel in Kent and inside modular housing units in White Center, Interbay and North Seattle.

 Councilmember Lisa Herbold asked how officials plan to ensure “people are made comfortable enough so they want to stay and you don’t have to move toward emergency detention orders.”
-She wondered whether food drop-offs and daily visitors from doctors would be adequate.
+She wondered whether food drop-offs and daily visits from doctors would be adequate.

 Officials hope every person isolated will have a working cellphone to call for help and to communicate with the outside world, Hayes said.